rishabht2112/news_article/README.md

 ## Known Issues / Limitations

-**No backend for Authentication**: The app does not include authentication features (such as login/logout), which means users can only access the content publicly.
+- No backend for Authentication: The app does not include authentication features (such as login/logout), which means users can only access the content publicly.
 Adding user authentication could allow users to create accounts and manage personal preferences like saved articles or personalized feeds.
-**No Offline Support**: The app relies on a constant internet connection to fetch articles.
+- No Offline Support: The app relies on a constant internet connection to fetch articles.
 There's no local caching implemented, meaning the app cannot function without an internet connection.
-**No Data Caching**: Articles are fetched every time the app loads, resulting in slower startup times.
+- No Data Caching: Articles are fetched every time the app loads, resulting in slower startup times.

 ## Screenshots (Optional)